 Service Definition: The purpose of Remote Supports services is to assist participants in obtaining and/or maintaining their independence and safety within their private home and in the community and to decrease the need for assistance from others.
 Remote Supports is used during periods of time that direct services are not required.
-Remote Supports as a separate service cannot be authorized on the service plan when a participant is receiving in Residential Habilitation services.
 Remote Supports involve the use of technology that uses two-way real time communication in the participant's home or community that allows awake staff from an agency who is offsite to monitor and respond to the participant's safety needs.
 Interaction with a professional occurs as needed as part of Remote Supports but is not the main function of the service.
 Remote Supports shall be provided in real time, not via recording, and during service provision, staff shall be awake and not have duties other than Remote Supports.
 Staff responsible for monitoring devices and equipment and responding to the participant's needs must be physically located in the provider agency's secure facility.